 This State of the Park Report provides the most recent key facts and figures about the special qualities of the National Park and describes their condition at the present time.
 It forms an important part of the background evidence for the Management Plan / Partnership Plan and is divided into the same chapter headings.
-The Report also uses 'headline indicators' to show the overall health of the New Forest over time, including both positive changes and areas of concern.
+The Report also uses 'headline indicators' to show the overall health of the Forest over time, including both positive changes and areas of concern.

-The Report has been compiled by the National Park Authority, with contributions and help from many local and national organisations, including the local councils, the Verderers, Natural England, Forestry England and the Forestry Commission and charities within the National Park.
+The Report has been compiled by the National Park Authority, with contributions and help from many local and national organisations, including New Forest District Council, Hampshire County Council, Verderers of the New Forest, Natural England, the Forestry Commission and the parish councils within the National Park.
 The information it contains has been gathered from a number of sources and to the best of the contributing organisations' knowledge these sources are reliable and the data is correct at the present time.

 It is hoped the document will be of general interest to local organisations, communities and policy makers.
-It will also be used specifically to help in monitoring the new Partnership Plan 2020-2025, assessing whether its objectives are being achieved and indicating some of the areas where resources could be focused in the future.
+It will be also be used specifically to help in monitoring the new Partnership Plan 2020-2025, assessing whether its objectives are being achieved and indicating some of the areas where resources could be focused in the future.